Check Land Registry Online

-When you wish to check the Land Registry documents you can apply for a search online and will normally receive it by email within an hour.
-You can obtain the following documents from us online:
+To check Land Registry documents you can order copies online and will normally receive them by email within an hour.
+You can obtain all the documents listed below from us online, together with other documents not mentioned.

 You can search either by property address, or where there is no address, use a simple built in map on the application form.
 Alternatively, you can search by Title Number, if you have one.